Web3-Builders-Alliance/Alberto-Q1-Solana-2023/PreReqs/paul_escrow/README.md

 Add 2 new ixs Cancel and ReseTimeLock
     you are adding the ixs in the instruction.rs file pub enum EscrowInstruction
+Cancel will return any sent SPL tokens to the initiator and then close the account so that the rent is also returned

+ResetTimeLock will reset the time_lock and time_out

 "add the instructions to the enum and the processor." this means